Tropical cyclones in 2025: August

-August tends to be the month where the frequency of tropical cyclones in the Northern Hemisphere starts to increase, mostly due to decreasing wind shear, very warm ocean temperatures, and Saharan dust beginning to play a lesser role in drying out systems.
-The August 2025 is the first time that ten or more systems had been formed in a single week on the month of August.

-August was an average month, Co-may, Krosa, Iona, Gil, and Bailu formed in July and persisted into August.
+August was an average month, Co-May, Krosa, Iona, Gil, and Bailu formed in July and persisted into August.
 19 systems formed, with twelve of them named, including: Dexter, Henriette, Podul, Ivo, Awo, Fabian, Erin, Lingling, Kajiki, Fernand, Juliette, Nongfa, and Kiko with Erin being the strongest in this month, and also the first hurricane in the Atlantic basin.
 Kiko persisted into the next month, September.